Why does being outside make you happy?

 Spending time outdoors promotes your well-being and improves your life in 6 main ways:

 1. Relieves Stress & Anxiety

-When your cortisol levels decrease, your stress levels reduce.
+When your cortisol levels decrease, your stress levels and anxiety start to decline.
 You gain better control of your emotions, including fear and anger.

 Without stress, your body functions as it should.
 Your blood pressure, muscle tension, and heart rate all return to normal.